Demographics of Utah: Ancestry

 Utah County has the largest Icelandic American population, while Sanpete County is about a fifth (17%) Danish American.
-Swedish Americans and Norwegian Americans outnumbered English American ancestry in Central Utah (i.e. Heber City).
-Finnish Americans, Russian Americans and Ukrainian Americans are significant in number throughout the state (esp.
+Swedish Americans and Norwegian Americans outnumbered English Americans or British Americans ancestry in Central Utah (i.e. Heber City).
+Finnish Americans, Polish Americans, Russian Americans and Ukrainian Americans are significant in number throughout the state (esp.
 Carbon County, Utah and Wasatch County, Utah areas).
-The Wikipedia article Utah Italians describes the state's small but established Italian-American community.
-And the percentage of persons of Spanish American ancestry including those of Basque descent are also present.
+The Wikipedia article Utah Italians describes the state's small but established Italian-Americans community.
+And the percentage of persons of Spanish Americans ancestry including those of Basque descent are also present.

 Most Utahns are of Northern European descent.

 In the 2010 census estimates, 89.2% of the state population is white and European American.

 Hispanics are the next largest group with 13.0%, followed by Asians at 1.7% and Native American at 1.3%.
 The largest Latino group is Mexican.